guardian/cql/README.md

 - Where tokens of different sorts start and end

 Perhaps tokens are all we need: the parser can just understand those sorts of tokens that relate to chip keys and values by name.

+## Prosemirror client todos

+- [ ] Handle clicks on typeahead menu
+- [ ] Handle keyboard navigation on typeahead menu
+- [ ] Correctly display typeahead menu when there's no content in a chip key or value
+- [ ] Deletion pattern for chips on backspace
+- [ ] Deletion handle for chips UI
+- [ ] Date suggestions
+- [ ] ...